Gunashekar080/sri-maruthi-iyengar-bakery-menu/README.md

  🍰 Sri Maruthi New Bengaluru Iyengar Bakery – QR Menu Website

-This is the official QR-based digital menu for **Sri Maruthi New Bengaluru Iyengar Bakery**.
+This is the official QR-based digital menu for Sri Maruthi New Bengalore Iyengar Bakery.
 It allows customers to instantly view all cakes, pastries, specials, and custom cake options by scanning a QR code.

 The site is: